top of page

-These are things you probably relate to, but have you ever wondered why sometimes you or your child's skin could be adversely affected by them?
+Even in countries like New Zealand where we are fortunate to have almost unlimited access to safe water, have you ever wondered why sometimes you or your child's skin could be adversely affected by these simple acts?

-That distinct smell that often comes with treated water is chlorine - a common disinfectant that helps keep it free from harmful bacteria, viruses and pathogens.
-Because it appears heavily in water supplies worldwide, it's important to be aware of its potential side effects and take appropriate precautions to minimize exposure, particularly for young children, sensitive individuals and those with eczema or allergies.
+That distinct smell that often comes with treated water is chlorine - a common disinfectant to help keep it free from harmful bacteria, viruses and pathogens.
+Because it appears heavily in water supplies, it's important to be aware of its potential side effects and take appropriate precautions to minimise exposure, particularly for young children and those with eczema or allergies.

-We can't always avoid chlorine completely but we can take steps to reduce our exposure, and support our bodies when we do, so lets dive right in with some practical steps you can take.
+We can't always avoid chlorine completely but we can take steps to reduce our exposure, and support our bodies when we are expose, so lets dive right in with some practical steps you can take.

 SHOWER FILTER

-Chlorine not only disrupts the pH balance of your skin and hair, causing dryness and irritation, it may also kill the good bacteria on your skin - plus as you shower, chlorine can enter your system through inhalation and skin absorption.
-Attaching a shower filter is a relatively simple and inexpensive way of minimising this risk and supporting your well being.
-It's a good idea to change the filter every six months.
+Chlorine not only disrupts the pH balance of your skin and hair causing dryness and irritation, it may also kill the good bacteria on your skin - plus as you shower, chlorine can enter your system through inhalation and absorption.
+Attaching a shower filter is a relatively simple and inexpensive way of minimising this risk — change the filter every six months.

 WHOLE HOUSE FILTER

-Whole house too much?
-Bench top filters like the Bio-1000 are great for drinking water.
+Whole house not an option?
+Bench top filters are great for ensuring drinking water is safe and free from chlorine.

 SWIMMING POOLS